12. Provisions, Contingent Liabilities and Contingent Assets

 The finance department of the Company performs the valuations of financial assets and liabilities required for financial reporting purposes, including level 3 fair values.
 The fair valuation of level 1 and level 2 classified assets and liabilities are readily available from the quoted prices in the open market and rates available in secondary market respectively.
 The valuation method applied for various financial assets and liabilities are as follows -

-Quoted price in the primary market (NAV) considered for the fair valuation of the current investment
+Quoted price in the primary market (NAV) considered for the fair valuation of the current investment.

-The carrying amounts of trade receivable, cash and bank balances,other financial assets and liabilities, borrowings are considered to be the same as their fair value due to their short-term nature.
+The carrying amounts of trade receivable, cash and bank balances, other financial assets and liabilities, borrowings are considered to be the same as their fair value due to their short-term nature.

-Additional disclosure with respect to amendments to Schedule III
+NOTE NO. : 38- Additional disclosure with respect to amendments to Schedule III

 1. No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder